Malcolm (film): Cast

+Development and production

-David Parker had never written a script before and he did it while working on location of Burke and Wills as a stills photographer.
+David Parker wrote the screenplay, filmed, and co-produced the film with Nadia Tass, who also directed.
+They collaborated with New Zealand producer Tim White, who was associate producer on the film.
+Parker had never written a script before and he did it while working on location of Burke and Wills as a stills photographer.
 Raising money was very difficult.
-Channel Seven agreed to provide $175,000 as a presale, Film Victoria came in for $100,000, and the rest of the movie was raised from Parker and Tass mortgaging their house and via 10BA.
+Channel Seven agreed to provide $175,000 as a presale, Film Victoria came in for $100,000, and the rest of the movie was raised from Parker and Tass mortgaging their house and via a piece of tax legislation known as 10BA.

-All of the gadgets in Malcolm's house and the ingenious inventions used in the robbery sequences were devised by writer David Parker.
+All of the gadgets in Malcolm's house and the ingenious inventions used in the robbery sequences were devised by writer Parker.

+The character of Malcolm was inspired – according to the film's closing credits – by Tass' late brother, John Tassopoulos, who died after suffering an epileptic seizure after being hit by a car in 1983.
+As portrayed by Friels, Malcolm exhibits many traits that are characteristic of someone with high-functioning autism or Asperger syndrome, including deep-focus, obsessive personal interests, poor social skills, an unusual gait, and a reluctance to make eye contact.
+The character, Malcolm Hues, is phonetically the exact same name as a classmate of David Parker's.
+The only difference is in the spelling of the last name.
+This individual also demonstrated inventiveness and idiosyncratic behaviour, but was never mentioned or credited.